WIFancyPants/Git/08 GitHub Local Setup.md

 ## Learning Outcome
 By the end of this lesson, you will be able to
-- Set up a GitHub account.
+- Create a repo on GitHub
-- Connect a local Git repository to GitHub.
+- Connect a local Git repository to remote repo (e.g. in GitHub).
+- Make and manage changes
+- Describe situations that would require a pull before editting a remote repository.
 ---